 On the Prevention policy blade, turn on the recommendations that you want to see as part of your security policy.
 Examples:

-- Setting System updates to On scans all supported virtual machines for missing OS updates.
+- Setting System updates to On scans all supported VMs for missing OS updates.

-- Setting OS vulnerabilities to On scans all supported virtual machines to identify any OS configurations that might make the virtual machine more vulnerable to attack.
+- Setting OS vulnerabilities to On scans all supported VMs to identify any OS configurations that might make the VM more vulnerable to attack.

 - Return to the Security Center blade and select the Recommendations tile.
 Security Center periodically analyzes the security state of your Azure resources.
 When Security Center identifies potential security vulnerabilities, it shows recommendations on the Recommendations blade.